sddevelopment-be/penguin-pragmatic-patterns/content/concepts/testing_pyramid.md

 ## Detailed Description

-* **Function/Method tests**: These tests focus on verifying the behavior of individual methods, offering fast and highly isolated feedback.
+* **Function/Method tests**: These tests focus on verifying the behaviour of individual methods, offering fast and highly isolated feedback.
 They are typically used to validate core logic and handle exceptional cases.

 * **Unit tests**: Testing specific "units of work," which can encompass a set of methods or classes providing cohesive functionality to the system.